avm-mcp-server

 npx @modelcontextprotocol/inspector uvx --from git+https://github.com/stefanstranger/avm-mcp-server avm-mcp-server

-Using the MCP Inspector with local installation:
+Using local installation:

 npx @modelcontextprotocol/inspector uv run --with mcp[cli] mcp run c://github//avm-mcp-server//server.py